Skip to Main Content

 One “issue-tracking” forecasting project (30%),

 Here are a few guidelines for the final paper.
-By 27 November, I will want a double-spaced paper, of no more than 1200 words of text (word count please).
-Please provide an overview of the legislative, executive branch, or court activity in the area of your research, with your analysis of what political economic forces are at work.
+By 1 December at the start of class, I will want a double-spaced paper, of no more than 1200 words of text (word count please) and no more than 10 pages in length.
+Please provide an overview of the legislative, executive branch, or court activity in the area of your research, with your analysis of what political and economic forces are at work.
 Please make a forecast about the likely outcome of the events.
 When relevant, I expect you to use class readings as part of your analysis.
-Remember to tell me/us what political and economic forces are at work!; who the parties of interest are!; what laws are relevant!
+Remember to tell me/us what political and economic forces are at work!; who the parties at interest are!; what laws are relevant!

 In all cases, please use standard bibliographic practices.
-You may use either point cites (e.g., Jones 1995,

-p.
-17) or footnotes.
-Full bibliographic entries are required in the reference section, which need not count toward the page limit.
-Charts, tables, graphs, and so forth are welcome and are to be included as part of the page limit.
+You may use either point cites (e.g., Jones 1995, 17) or footnotes.
+Full bibliographic entries are required in the reference section, which need not count toward the word count limit.
+Charts, tables, graphs, and so forth are very welcome, and are to be included as part of the page limit.

 Core Business Articles